A simple quantum dot: numerical and variational solutions: Tight Binding

 \section{Tight Binding}

-The present problem can also be formulated in a tight-binding formalism, where a particle hops along two intersecting one-dimensional chains of atoms which meet at a single central site with four neighbours.
-This is best seen as a special case of \cref{figpoints} in Appendix~\ref{finteappendix} where only a single row of internal points is present in the vertical and horizontal directions.
-It is by no means obvious that two intersecting one-dimensional chains would support a bound state.
-One problem is that there is no longer a length scale $a$, corresponding to the transverse trough width, as this has been shrunk to zero.
+Here, we present an effective model that captures some properties of the present problem in a simplistic way.
+We use a tight-binding formalism, where a particle hops along two intersecting one-dimensional chains of atoms that meet at a single central site with four neighbours.
+It is by no means obvious that two intersecting one-dimensional chains would support a bound state, since the trough width has been effectively shrunk to zero and there is no longer a relevant length scale $a$.
+To investigate this we write the effective Hamiltonian in second-quantized form as